Indian Women in the History of Yoga

 Women in the Formation of Yoga

 As the centuries rolled by into Medieval times and India suffered numerous invasions, intense patriarchal codes advanced into the Middle Kingdoms.
-Women were confined to the household and their involvement in the practice of yoga was significantly restricted.
-The very elements of femininity that were celebrated were now oppressed and vilified as unimportant, offensive and inferior to men.
-Women were labelled as “impure” and hence, they were not allowed to chant mantras, enter temples or participate in spiritual rituals, especially during menstruation.
-Furthermore, men regarded women to be a threat to their continuous attempts at celibacy, self-control and mastery of the ego.
+Women were wholly confined to the household and their involvement in the practice of yoga was significantly restricted.
+The very elements of femininity that were held in awe were now oppressed and vilified as unimportant, offensive and inferior to men.
+Women were labelled as “impure” and hence, they were not allowed to enter temples or participate in spiritual rituals, especially during menstruation.
+They were forbidden to chant sacred mantras, many of which were actually written by their female ancestors.
+Furthermore, men started to regard women as a threat to their continuous attempts at celibacy, self-control and mastery of the ego.

 Despite the androcentrism of the time, women knew that there was more than one way to attain spiritual liberation.
 So they practiced in private.
 Their yogic path was mainly Bhakti (the path of love, faith and devotion) as it was one of the few spiritual avenues that they were permitted to take.
 Through this practice, they planted the seeds of spirituality in their children that continued through the generations.